 Current evidence seems to indicate that pregnant women are not at increased risk of hospitalisation or worse outcomes than similar women.
 The virus may pass form mother to baby, but we still don’t know if it affects the babies.
 It’s reassuring that no children less than 9 years have died from this infection.
 Our general advice for women who may be pregnant is to continue to do what you normally do and follow the precautions issued by the public health units.

 Having the Influenza vaccine is of utmost importance this year as the health system may not be able to cope.
 Our article on Influenza and pregnancy explains more.

 More advice in the form of a factsheet from our Specialty College is available here

-Sunnybank Private Hospital is not equipped or intended to manage people with coronavirus as it does not have the capacity to do so.
-This means that it is a low risk facility for transmission of this disease.
+Sunnybank Private Hospital is not intended to manage people with coronavirus.
 It is anticipated that the hospital may be asked to manage patients unable to be seen in the local Qld Health facilities due to bed or theatre shortages, and provide urgent surgery.
+Arrangements regarding the use of the ICU facilities for people with Coronavirus are being negotiated.
 The hospital has implemented the following policies;

 Information is rapidly changing.
 On 25th March the Federal Health Minister advised that all non-urgent procedures be suspended.
 This includes all IVF technologies of stimulated cycles, frozen embryo transfers and intrauterine insemination.